quambene/bogrep/README.md

 ## Supported operating systems

-Bogrep assumes a configuration path at
+Bogrep assumes and creates a configuration path at

 - `$HOME/.config/bogrep` for Linux,
 - `$HOME/Library/Application Support/bogrep` for macOS,